shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 Since `Either` is the purest way of dealing with errors, I use it as an atomic part of the API: every function that belongs to the core API and can fail with some error, evaluates to `Either` and nothing else.
 So does the `update` function that wraps the API, except that _inbetween_ the calls, after the action was applied to the model, it either (no pun intended) replaces `Either` with the `Covered`, holding the previous model (which we always have in `update` function) _or_, if the error type satisfies `Semigroup` typeclass, it glues the errors from the previous call with the ones from the ongoing call.

-But first, let's review the approach where we just store the last error and rollback to a last successful state.
-For that you'll need a function that moves the error from one `Covered` instance to another, if there is one.
+But first, let’s review the approach where we just store the last error and rollback to a last successful state.
+For that you’ll need a function that moves the error from one `Covered` instance to another, if there is one.
 The function is simple:

 ```haskell
 consider